Refurbished, New, New in Open Box, Factory Sealed.

 NOB: New in open box.
 A new, unused item with the original packaging but not sealed.

-What is the cut-off time for same day shipping?
+What is the cut-off time for same-day shipping?

 4:00 p.m.
 Pacific Standard Time (US)

-If you place an order by by 4:00 p.m.
+If you place an order by 4:00 p.m.
 Pacific Standard Time (US), it should be packed and shipped that same day.
 Orders placed after 4 p.m.
 Pacific Standard Time (US) will ship the following day.

-Do you offer drop shipping?
+Do you offer a drop shipment?